zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

-take, should not cling, receive...( (Slightly) Think...do...knowledge...interests...death...become...have (exist)...reincarnation...reincarnation, he should not grasp, should not cling, should not hold, should not Grasping, should not be attached.”
+take, should not cling, receive...( (Slightly) Think...do...knowledge...interests...death...become...have (exist)...reincarnation...reincarnation, he should not grasp, should not cling, should not hold, should not Grasping, should not be attached."
 For this reason, those who understand should not be attached.

 "The mindful bhikkhu is anything in all the world": ""Bhikkhu", a philanthropist